EL1909/PirateWar/README.md

 The second class for the ship's behavior, 3 methods to randomly set up the position on the board, determine and verifies the users input and identifies if the selected space was already chosen.

-The runGame function starts the game, stablishing the lenght of the board.
+The run_game function starts the game, stablishing the lenght of the board.
 Then sets 10 turns to begin, will increment x3 when a ship is hitted.

 ## Testing